zitherharpcommunity/blue_screen/example/README.md

 - Windows 11

 ## Stop codes
-> See more details at [here](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/bug-check-code-reference2).
+> See more details about to stop codes at [here](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/bug-check-code-reference2).

 | Code | Name |
 | - | - |